I correctly predicted that there was a violation of human rights in SOVETOV v. RUSSIA.

 This judgment is final but it may be subject to editorial revision.

-In the case of Mironovskiy and Others v.
-Russia,
+In the case of Simić v.
+Serbia,

 The European Court of Human Rights (Third Section), sitting as a Committee composed of:

-Having deliberated in private on 16 June 2022,
+Having deliberated in private on 3 December 2024,

 Delivers the following judgment, which was adopted on that date: